 Many properties in the Old Town of Palma benefit from their unique location.
 From the roof terraces, you can have spectacular views over the historic quarter, the Cathedral and the sea.
 Moreover, in spite of being in the middle of all the activities, the area provides its residents unusual tranquility.

-In Calatrava, the historic district of Palma de Mallorca, located around the Cathedral La Seu, most of the properties are in the buildings from 12th-19th centuries.
+In Calatrava, the historic district of Palma de Mallorca, located around the Cathedral La Seu, most of the properties date between the twelfth and nineteenth centuries.
 Numerous homes have been already converted into design boutique hotels or reconstructed and divided into several deluxe apartments.
 There are still some ancient palaces and townhouses for sale that need to be renovated offering an excellent investment opportunity with a great potential.

-The Old Town area is characterized by such elements as narrow winding streets and Mallorcan courtyards, as well as bourgeois palaces, churches and other medieval buildings, reminiscent of Palma’s past.
+The Old Town area is characterised by such elements as narrow winding streets and Mallorcan courtyards, as well as bourgeois palaces, churches and other medieval buildings, reminiscent of Palma’s past.

 Photo by Alquiler de Coches via Flickr

 La Seu Cathedral (the local name for Palma Cathedral) is one of the most famous Gothic buildings in Europe.
 This impressive Roman-Catholic temple was built under the reign of King James I on the walls that encased Palma’s Old Town.
-It has 44-meteres tall nave, which is also the second largest in the world.
+It has 44 metre-tall nave, which is also the second largest in the world.

 The Palace of Almudaina stands facing the Cathedral, with which it forms the heart of Palma’s Old Town.
 This outstanding stately stone palace represents a mix of Moorish and Gothic styles.
 Since its remote origins, it was transformed by King James I into a palatial residence.
 Today, it houses official events involving visiting members of the Spanish royal family.

-Behind the Cathedral, you can explore the narrow cobbled streets of the Old Town.
-And, have a glass of wine or a coffee at one of the small plazas.
-The places worth visiting along the way are the peaceful Bishop’s Garden and the Banys Arabs (Arab Baths).
+Behind the Cathedral, you can explore the narrow cobbled streets of the Old Town or have a glass of wine or a coffee at one of the small plazas.
+The places worth visiting along the way are the peaceful Bishop’s Garden and the Banys Arabs (‘Arab Baths’ in English).

 The historic square of La Lonja, on the other side of the Paseo del Borne, is the most vibrant and popular area.
 Undeniably, one of the highlights of this square is an exceptional Mediterranean-Gothic building of the former stock exchange.
 Exhibitions and celebrations are often held in this beautiful building with magnificent interiors.